Phage therapy: History

 The discovery of bacteriophages was reported by British bacteriologist Frederick Twort in 1915 and by French microbiologist Felix d'Hérelle in 1917.
 D'Hérelle said that the phages always appeared in the stools of Shigella dysentery patients shortly before they began to recover.
 He "quickly learned that bacteriophages are found wherever bacteria thrive: in sewers, in rivers that catch waste runoff from pipes, and in the stools of convalescent patients".
 Phage therapy was immediately recognized by many to be a key way forward for the eradication of pathogenic bacterial infections.
+In 1921, Richard Bruynoghe and his student used bacteriophages to successfully treat patients with Staphylococcus aureus-infected wounds.
 A Georgian, George Eliava, was making similar discoveries.
-He travelled to the Pasteur Institute in Paris, where he met d'Hérelle, and in 1923, he founded the Institute of Bacteriology, which later became known as the George Eliava Institute, in Tbilisi, Georgia, devoted to the development of phage therapy.
-Phage therapy is used in Russia, Georgia and Poland, and was used prophylactically for a time in the Soviet army, most notably during the Second World War.
+He traveled to the Pasteur Institute in Paris, where he met d'Hérelle, and in 1923, he founded the Institute of Bacteriology, which later became known as the George Eliava Institute, in Tbilisi, Georgia, devoted to the development of phage therapy.
+Phage therapy is used in Russia, Georgia and Poland, and was used prophylactically for a time in the Soviet army, particularly during the Second World War.

 In the Soviet Union, extensive research and development soon began in this field.
 In the United States during the 1940s, commercialization of phage therapy was undertaken by Eli Lilly and Company.

 While knowledge was being accumulated regarding the biology of phages and how to use phage cocktails correctly, early uses of phage therapy were often unreliable.
 Since the early 20th century, research into the development of viable therapeutic antibiotics had also been underway, and by 1942, the antibiotic penicillin G had been successfully purified and saw use during the Second World War.
 The drug proved to be extraordinarily effective in the treatment of injured Allied soldiers whose wounds had become infected.
 By 1944, large-scale production of penicillin had been made possible, and in 1945, it became publicly available in pharmacies.
 Due to the drug's success, it was marketed widely in the US and Europe, leading Western scientists to mostly lose interest in further use and study of phage therapy for some time.